datafornews/metada/readme.md

 For now, France only.
 Help wanted for more countries (front/back devs).

+## Contributing

+All help is welcome.
+To modify information about the graph, submit a pull request to https://github.com/mdiplo/Medias_francais or open an issue here.

+**Journalists** your help is welcome about the project's guidance and its spread.

+**Developpers** your help is MOST welcome to make the extension the best version of itself.

+## Vision

+The core value of Metada is to bring users pieces of information about the media they read.
+Owenrship is only one of them: let's include public subsidies, number of journalists, audience etc.

+The core vision of Metada is to bring users data about their online behaviour.
+Not only about the media (other websites can be owned), not only about ownership (who is the journalist you read? his background, previous media etc.)

 ## How to install - Regular User

 ### Official stores